 Fourth, as I have argued elsewhere, the widespread practice of rewarding corporate executives with stock shares or options should be strictly prohibited.
 They should only receive a salary, with monetary bonuses for performance; and even in the case of these bonuses, it will be found necessary to limit them to a certain percentage of their salary, otherwise competition, imitation, and conformity will lead to exorbitant bonuses being paid to some executives.
 This decoupling of executive monetary incentives from the company’s stock price is necessary to deter the present widespread practice of operating corporations primarily as speculative ventures that aim to maximize short-term profit, rather than as long-term businesses that seek to provide good products or services for their customers, pay their employees a decent wage, and respect all the laws of the country or countries in which they operate.
 In other words, the aim of this recommendation is to reduce, as much as possible, the speculative element in the day-to-day operations of corporations, for this influence has many harmful economic and social consequences.
-It is a very serious mistake, with potentially disastrous consequences, to allow the stock market, or the dizzying, volatile, and mania-inducing miasma of speculation, to determine the manner in which corporations are operated.
+It is a very serious mistake, with potentially disastrous consequences, to allow the stock market, or the dizzying, volatile, and mania-inducing miasma of speculation, to determine or influence the manner in which corporations are operated.